tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         To understand consistency of tuples returned by an iterator, it's essential to know the principles of the Tarantool transaction processing subsystem.
 An iterator in Tarantool does not own a consistent read view.
-Instead, each procedure is granted exclusive access to all tuples and spaces until it encounters a "context switch": by causing a write to disk, network, or by an explicit call to :func:`fiber.yield`.
+Instead, each procedure is granted exclusive access to all tuples and spaces until there is a "context switch": which may happen due to :ref:`the-implicit-yield-rules <the-implicit-yield-rules>`,
+        or by an
+        explicit call to :func:`fiber.yield`.
 When the execution flow returns to the yielded procedure, the data set could have changed significantly.
         Iteration, resumed after a yield point, does not preserve the read view,